openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 }
 ```

 What have we done with the alpha?
-We used [`ofMap(...)`](http://www.openframeworks.cc/documentation/math/ofMath.html#show_ofMap "ofMap Documentation Page") to do a linear interpolation, similar to `getLerped(...)`.
-To get a "twinkle" we want our shortest lines to be the most opaque and our longer lines to be the most transparent.  `ofMap(...)` takes a value from one range and maps it into another range like this: `ofMap(value, inputMin, inputMax, outputMin, outputMax)`.
-We tell it that distance is a value in-between `minRadius` and `maxRadius` and that we want it mapped so that a distance value of 125 (`maxRadius`) returns an alpha value of 50 and a distance value of 25 (`minRadius`) returns an alpha value of 0.
+We used [`ofMap(...)`](http://www.openframeworks.cc/documentation/math/ofMath.html#show_ofMap "ofMap Documentation Page") to do a linear interpolation, similar to `getLerped(...)`.  `ofMap(...)` transforms one range of values into a different range of values - like taking the "loudness" of a sound recorded on a microphone and using it to determine the color of a shape drawn on the screen.
+To get a "twinkle" effect, we want our shortest lines to be the most opaque and our longer lines to be the most transparent.  `ofMap(...)` takes a value from one range and maps it into another range like this: `ofMap(value, inputMin, inputMax, outputMin, outputMax)`.
+We tell it that distance is a `value` in-between `minRadius` and `maxRadius` and that we want it mapped so that a distance value of 125 (`maxRadius`) returns an alpha value of 50 and a distance value of 25 (`minRadius`) returns an alpha value of 0.

 We can also vary the line width using: `ofSetLineWidth(ofRandom(1.0, 5.0))`, but remember that if we change the line width in this brush, we will need go back and set our line width back to `1.0` in our other brushes.